mattlewis92/angular-bootstrap-calendar/README.md

 ### on-select-range

-This expression is called when a range of hours selected on the day view respectively. `startDate` can be used in the expression and contains the start of the range, `endDate` can be used in the expression and contains the end of the range.
+This expression is called when a range of hours selected on the day view respectively. `calendarRangeStartDate` can be used in the expression and contains the start of the range, `calendarRangeEndDate` can be used in the expression and contains the end of the range.

 ### cell-is-open